isomerpages/moe-ast/_about-us/Our Master Teacher Network.md

 <img src="/images/omtn1.png" style="width:80%">

-<u>Our</u> Master Teachers are the national teacher leaders who embody the professional ethos of the Teaching Profession.
+<u>Our</u> <b>Master</b> Teachers are the national teacher leaders who embody the professional ethos of the Teaching Profession.
 They foster a culture of professional excellence and collaboration amongst teachers for pedagogical excellence centred on the holistic development of the child.
 To find out more about the Master Teachers and their expertise, click on 'Our Master Teachers'.

 The offices of PMTTs and MTTs are located at the Academy and the various language institute/centres: